sudhaverma/Spring-RESTful-Twitter-Application/README.md

-This ia a simple restful application which allows a third party application to access user's resources on Twitter(i.e, accessing friends list, searching for a perticular tweet on the timeline and reading top 20 recent tweets from user's timeline)
+This ia a simple restful application which allows a third party application to access user's resources on Twitter(i.e, accessing friends list, searching for a particular tweet on the timeline and reading top 20 recent tweets from user's timeline)
 Used Spring RESTful API to clone basic twitter feaures.

 #What you need to do before using this application: